Updates

 โœ“

-Commercial use โ€” here’s where most reviews are wrong
+Commercial use โ€” here’s where most reviews are wrong (verified April 2026)

-Commercial use starts at Standard ($8/month, billed yearly).
-A lot of reviews still say you need the Pro plan for commercial use โ€” that was true under an older pricing structure and it’s not true anymore.
-The current pika.art/pricing page explicitly lists commercial use as a Standard feature.
-Worth checking directly before using any output in paid work, since Pika has changed these terms before and could again.
+Commercial use starts at Standard ($8/month, billed yearly) โ€” confirmed at pika.art/pricing in April 2026.
+Most competing reviews still say you need the Pro plan at $28/month.
+That restriction applied to an older pricing structure and is no longer accurate.
+If you avoided Standard based on that advice, you may have been overpaying.
+Verify directly before using any output in paid work, since Pika has changed these terms before.

 Overall Feature Ratings